What is female genital mutilation (FGM)?

 Professionals need to provide families with culturally competent advice and information on FGM which makes it clear that the practice is illegal.
 Community and faith leaders can be helpful in facilitating this work with families.
 This may be enough to stop families practising FGM and protect girls from harm (HM Government, 2011).

 If a local authority has reason to believe a child is likely to suffer or has suffered FGM it can exercise its powers to apply to the courts for orders to prevent the child being taken abroad for mutilation.
 The primary objective of any intervention is to prevent the child from undergoing FGM rather than removing her from her family.
-If a child has already undergone FGM she should be offered medical help and counselling, and action should be taken to protect any female siblings at risk (London Safeguarding Children Board, 2009).
+If a child has already undergone FGM she should be offered medical help and counselling, and action should be taken to protect any female relatives who are at risk and to investigate possible risk to other children in the practicing community (London Safeguarding Children Board, 2009).

 Behrendt, A. et al (2005) Posttraumatic stress disorder and memory problems after female genital mutilation.
 American Journal of Psychiatry, 162(5): 1000-1002.